JuliaEarth/GeoStats.jl/docs/src/contributing/guidelines.md

 First off, thank you for considering contributing to GeoStats.jl.
 It’s people like you that make this project so much fun.
-Below are a few suggestions to speed up the collaboration process.
+Below are a few suggestions to speed up the collaboration process:

+- Please be polite, we are here to help and learn from each other.
+- Try to explain your contribution with simple language.
+- References to textbooks and papers are always welcome.
+- Follow the coding standards in the source.

 ## Reporting issues